dherskowitz/django-docker-starter/README.md

 ## Running Commands
-You can run create a virtual environment (`python3 -m venv ENV_NAME`) or you can run everything inside the container.
+Instead of creating a virtual environment you can run everything inside the container.

-For example create a new django project
-- `docker-compose run MY_PROJECT_web django-admin startproject PROJECT_NAME`
-- `docker-compose run MY_PROJECT_web python manage.py startapp APP_NAME`

 Running everything inside the container will probably be faster as you can avoid having to rebuild whenever you install a new package.

+### Create new Django App
+- `docker-compose run web python manage.py startapp APP_NAME`

+### Freeze requirements
-If you choose to run commands inside if the container, you can run `docker-compose run MY_PROJECT_web pip freeze > requirements.txt` to get all the requirements from the container.
+- `docker-compose run MY_PROJECT_web pip freeze > requirements.txt`

-## Accessing Logs
-To access the logs you can output the logs to a txt file by running `docker-compose logs > logs.txt` or you can monitor the log file by running `docker-compose logs -f`.
+### View tail of container logs
+- `docker-compose logs -f`